openfun/marsha/README.md

 ### The `Django` backend

 The `Django` backend is tasked with serving the LTI pages that are integrated into the LMS.
 It also manages all the objects with their relationships, user accounts and all authentication concerns.
-It exposes a JSON API to communicate with the part of the infrastructure that operates on `AWS lambdas` and the `React` frontend.
+It exposes a JSON API to communicate with the `React` frontend.

 It is defined using a [docker-compose file](../docker-compose.yml) for development, and can be deployed on any container environment (such as `Kubernetes`) for production.

 ### The storage & transcoding environment

 Source files (video, documents, subtitles,...) are directly uploaded to an `S3` bucket by instructors.
-Depending the uploaded resource a lambda will be triggered to do different jobs:
+Depending the uploaded resource, Celery tasks will be triggered to do different jobs:
-- Launch `MediaConvert` to generate all necessary video files (various formats and fragments & manifests for adaptive-bitrate streaming) into a destination `S3` bucket.
-Those files are then served through the `CloudFront` CDN.
+- Transcode videos using Peertube runners to generate all necessary video files (various formats and fragments & manifests for adaptive-bitrate streaming) into a destination `S3` bucket.
+Those files are then served through the `Scaleway Edge service` CDN.
 - Convert any kind of subtitles (also captions and transcripts) in [WebVTT](https://www.w3.org/TR/webvtt1/) format and encode them properly.
 - Resize thumbnails in many formats.
-- Copy documents from a source to a destination `S3` Bucket accessible through the `CloudFront` CDN.

-Lambdas are used to manage and monitor the process and report back to the `Django` backend.

-This storage & transcoding environment requires `AWS` as it heavily relies on `AWS MediaConvert` to do the heavy lifting when it comes to transcoding.
-All the services it relies on are configured through `Terraform` and can be deployed effortlessly through a `make` command.

-⚠️ **Privacy concerns**

-Please note that the only objects we handle in `AWS` are the actual video, documents or subtitles files, from the upload to the distribution through transcoding and storage.
-It is not required to deploy any database or application backend to `AWS` or send any user's personal information there.

 ### The `React` frontend